Choosing a bong

 2. Choose the Right Size Bong

-Selecting a bong size starts with your personal preference and usage habits.
 For beginners, a smaller bong is easier to handle and clean.
 Mini bongs are easier to use and have fewer bong parts.
-This means less can go wrong and easier to fix.
+This means less can go wrong, and it is easier to fix.

 If you're after portability or discretion, small bongs are perfect.
 But remember that smaller ones might not deliver as powerful hits as larger ones.